 - Communities– The firm has beaten its own target relating to the 5by20 program.
 That scheme targeted the economic empowerment of 5 million women by 2020 and actually improved the lives of 6 million women.

 - Diversity, Equality and Inclusion – Coca-Cola adopts a four-pronged approach to ensure its business development, workforce and community projects make a difference.
 Its aim is to create an inclusive environment by leveraging off input from employee groups and leadership councils.
 It then measures its progress using carefully thought-out metrics.

 - The Coca-Cola Foundation – A punchy 1% of the previous year’s total operating income is channelled into community schemes.
-That figure is actually only a minimum requirement and in 2019 the firm invested 1.9%.
-CSR policies can sometimes contain grey areas and hard to measure variables, but this easy to understand and significant contribution helps the Coca-Cola CSR initiative stand out from the crowd.
+That figure is actually only a minimum requirement, and in 2022, the firm invested 1.4%.
+CSR policies can sometimes contain grey areas and hard-to-measure variables, but this easy-to-understand and significant contribution helps the Coca-Cola CSR initiative stand out from the crowd.

 Coca-Cola has a lot of ground to make up in terms of environmental policies.
 Its production processes unavoidably involve cash-crops and limited resources being used to make discretionary consumer products.
 As the firm’s own site states, only 2% of the world’s water is potentially usable, the rest is seawater or ice.

 Scarred by events relating to a processing plant in Kerala, India, which hoovered up local drinking supplies in the 2000s, Coca-Cola has set out to give back as much water as it uses.
 While the firm’s Water Neutrality program is a lofty aim, the metrics used to measure that program are not as well established as those used to measure carbon offsets.
 This makes the issue of water a potential reputational risk for the firm.